About the Latino Leadership Network

 Virtual Events: Lead: Vacant.
 Please volunteer!

-Connect with the OFM Book Club!
+Connect With the OFM Book Club!

 Get ready to turn the pages!
 ICSEW is bringing back the Book Club, and we are teaming up with our awesome Business Resource Groups (BRG) to make it happen.
 The Book Club will operate as a dedicated committee under the ICSEW Engagement Subcommittee.